 Looking for a green area where you can hold future projects without leaving the city?
-Here you have a list of spots located in the Spanish capital where you can forget about the world for a while and unleash your creativity.
+Here you have a list of the best parks in Madrid where you can forget about the world for a while and unleash your creativity.

 Tropical Garden Atocha Station